 Should be discussed in the abstract.
-Analyze the standing components of each section. use words succinctly to summarize the topic in just two or three lines.
+Analyse the standing components of each section.
+Use words succinctly to summarize the topic in just two or three lines.

-Before writing the result, keep it in mind that the result section is distinctly different from the conclusion section. in the abstract discuss that:
+Before writing the result, keep it in mind that the result section is a different from the conclusion section.
+The abstract must discuss;

-- What are the findings of your dissertation?
+- What are the outcomes of your dissertation?

-- Are they in accordance with the expectations you initially had from this project?
+- Are they aligned with the initial expectations you had of this project?

-- In what ways the dissertation results are significant?
+- In what form are the findings of the analysis significant?

 Don’t exaggerate the findings, state them in the simplest possible way so that any reader from any discipline can get the idea of the results.

 Now in the very last discuss the conclusions and the implications of the result.
 The key here is the “conciseness” too.
 You can generalize your finding here in this section and can also discuss the limitations and constraints of your research.

 What should you avoid in writing the abstract?

 - The dissertation should not be written in the sense that tells what is found by the dissertation, but it should be written in the sense that tells what the dissertation paper will explore.